Updating Horizontal Tidebound

 “Soda!
 Candy!”
 George brightened considerably as he babbled between his fingers.

-“I guess some can’t hurt,” Sami said.
+“I guess some junk food can’t hurt,” Sami said.

 “We’ll share.
 I think I could use some sugar and caffeine.”
 He turned quickly towards the refrigerator to hide the wince as the buzzing in his head intensified.
 He blindly moved to the cooler practically by memory alone as he said, “Have you seen any of the Naruto-runners?”